Anish033-coder/interview-simulator/README.md

 - How to proxy external APIs (glot.io, Gemini) through an Express backend instead of calling them directly from the frontend — keeps API keys server-side and gives you a single place to add rate limiting or error handling later.
 - How real code execution APIs work — the difference between submission (get a token) and polling (use the token to fetch the result).
 - How CORS works in practice — not just the theory but the specific combination of `credentials: true` on axios, `credentials: true` on the CORS middleware, and the exact allowed-origins array that makes it work in production.
+- How to structure an Express app for testability — separating app construction from `app.listen()` so Supertest can import the app directly without binding a real port  — and why an unclosed database connection pool causes Jest to hang after tests finish, not during them.

 ---